 Students are not allowed to use the elevator unless a documented medical condition warrants use.
 All classes on main campus are located on the bottom levels and have direct access.
-Unauthorized use may result in disciplinary consequences.
+Unauthorized use may result in a disciplinary consequence.

 EMERGENCY DRILLS & PROCEDURES